CharlesTyrrell/obsidian-task-manager/README.md

 This is a task manager plugin, similar to google calendar, for Obsidian (https://obsidian.md).

 # A WARNING
-This plugin is still in early development, and not all features may work properly
+This plugin is still in early development, and most if not all features do not work properly.

 ### Quick overview